dpak96/VOOGASalad/Design.md

 ## User Interface

-Begin with the start screen that shows a list of games (Game 1, Game 2, etc.) along with an option to make a new game.
-Once you click on an option, there will be a new screen with two choices, edit and play.
-Once either is clicked, UI Basics is overlaid.
-This is the "shared" graphical window between both the AE and GP.
-This will display the visual elements of the game such as the players, level design, enemies, ie, anything that is a part of the game.
-Additionally, it would also have certain buttons that are shared across AE and GP such as pause/play, load/save, quit, etc.  GP will display score and live data, and anything relevant to the current gameplay session.
-It must additionally have a button to go to the AE mode.
-The AE will have its host of editing tools, as well as a button to go back to the GP mode.
+Once the Main is launched, a start screen will initialize that contains a list of games (Game 1, Game 2, etc.) along with an option to make a new game in vetical columns.
+Once an option is selected, a new screen will launch with two choices, *EDIT* and *PLAY*.

+After one of these options is selected, UI Basics is overlaid.
+This is the "shared" graphical component between both the AE and GP.
+It will display the visual elements of the game including the players, level design, enemies, and anything else that is a part of the game.
+Additionally, it will contain certain buttons that are shared across AE and GP such as load/save, quit, etc.

+GP will display score and live data, and anything else relevant to the current gameplay session.
+Within this mode, the user will be able to implement pre-defined set(s) of controls to move their character and interact with the game environment in order to achieve a goal, such as defeating enemies, traversing a map/level, or reaching a high score.

+It will also contain a button to switch to the AE mode.
+The AE will have its host of editing tools that can add and modify game elements, as well as a button to go back to the GP mode.

 ## Design Details